See an allergist in days.

 Allergies can prevent you from fully enjoying daily life.
 If left undiagnosed, they can also cause life-threatening anaphylaxis.
-Typical wait times to see an allergist range from 6-12 months.
-Now, you can see an allergist within days of booking from the comfort of your home.
+See an allergist in days from the comfort of your home.

-Available in Ontario and New Brunswick.
+Available in Ontario, British Columbia, Quebec (covered by RAMQ) and New Brunswick.
 Appointments can also be booked for children or dependents.

 Allergy treatment for kids to senior citizens.

 Log into your Maple account and select “Allergist” from the menu of specialists.
 Then, enter your symptoms and explain why you’d like to see the physician.
 Your booking request will be securely sent to our Canadian-licensed allergist.
 If the allergist doesn’t believe they can help you, they will let you know ahead of time, your request will be cancelled and you won’t be charged.
 Please include as many details as possible at the time of booking.
 This will help the allergist determine if they can assist you.

 Since our service uses secure messaging and a cross-provincial doctor network, fees typically aren’t covered by your province unless you’re a patient in Quebec with valid RAMQ coverage